Skip to main content

 Set Up the Simulation

-1. Download the above settings files.
+1. Download the above settings file

 2. Upload the settings file into your project.
 Click the three dot (...) menu at the top of the control panel and select Upload Settings, then select the file from your file browser.